 SEATTLE CHANNEL PRINCIPLES

-The channel is part of the Office of Electronic Communications in the Department of Information Technology and is administered by a general manager.
+The channel is part of the Seattle Information Technology's Office of Electronic Communications and is administered by a general manager.
 Seattle Channel has independence in programming decisions and shall not be subjected to editorial control beyond the guidance provided by this document.
 Programming and scheduling decisions will be non-partisan, equitable and determined on content.
 The general manager is responsible for the production, acquisition, scheduling and cable casting of programs on the channel and for operating the Seattle Channel website and facilities in accordance with the policies and priorities spelled out in this document.
 The general manager's responsibilities include managing the staff and production facilities.
 The general manager executes policy, establishes procedures and determines programming for the TV channel and website.

 - A commitment to use our facilities to foster an informed and active citizenry, by reflecting the activities of city of Seattle government, its communities and its culture.